yfr/generator-jade/README.md

 ## Usage

 This generator is powered by the jade template engine.
-There is no fancy js and css frameworks included.
+There is just jQuery included.
+No other fancy js and css frameworks.
 But you can add them very easily.
 Just update your bower file and run <code>bower install</code>.

 As css preprocessor you can choose between sass/comapss and stylus.